 At around 9.30, we arrived at the Parc National des Virunga camp at the foot of Mount Nyiragongo, which is located in the Virunga National Park.
 We left our big backpacks in their main office at the border, and in our smaller backpacks we packed the essentials: waterproof clothing, some extra dry and warm clothes in a plastic bag, proper hiking shoes, sleeping bags with waterproof covers, waterproof covers for the backpacks, 3 liters of water each, and some snacks.
-The six armed park rangers, which had to accompany us for safety reasons gave us some basic safety instructions and off we went.
+The six armed park rangers, which had to accompany us for safety reasons (mostly due to the rebels and gorilla poachers lurking in the park) gave us some basic safety instructions and off we went.

 The way up was pretty steep and slippery due to the many small rocks remaining from the previous eruptions.
 We had four 10-minute breaks and we reached the top at 3 pm, after a five-hour hike.
 The view was well worth it!
 We sat on the edge of the volcano for hours admiring the wild displays of lava and smoke.
 In the evening, the largest lava lake in the world lit up and created a surreal colorful show.
 It was nature at its best. ♥

 We slept in small huts on top of the volcano just a few meters from the crater rim.
 Each hut contains two foam mattresses for you to lay your sleeping bag on.
 There is also a separate toilet hut located further down the ridge.
 The accommodation is basic, yet safe and pretty comfortable.
 Besides, where else can you sleep on top of a volcano? 😉